Ti-roy/Fictional-Language-Generator/README.md

 ```

 ### Syntactic unit creation
 One main rule: **create property before its syntactic units**.
-You can reference not existing properties in when setting order and children by their furure names, but you cant create syntactic unit, and reference it to not existing propertie by its string name.
+You can reference not existing properties in when setting order and children by their future names, but you cant create syntactic unit, and reference it to not existing property by its string name.

 Examples of usage